Understanding Basic Terms

 The TaNaKh is exactly the same as our Old Testament accept the books are in a different order and many of the books that we separate are combined into one book.
 The TaNaKh Cannon has been exactly the same since at least 200 years before Jesus.
 Therefore, as mentioned above it would have been the scriptures that Yeshua and His disciples read and studied and considered Holy and set-apart.

-Torah - The Torah is the first 5 books of the Bible - Genesis - Deuteronomy.
-Contrary to popular belief, Torah does not mean "law", it means more accurately, "teachings and instructions".
+Torah - The Torah is the first 5 books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+Contrary to popular belief, Torah does not mean "law", it means more accurately "teachings and instructions".
 The Torah was written by Moses.

 Yeshua - Jesus.
 I choose to spell His Hebrew name this way and I refuse to get caught up in the debate about how it was spelled.
 Yeshua is still a popular name in Israel and this is its spelling translated into English.
 It is shortened as "Yeshy" or “Yeshu”.
 My personal belief is that we have more to be concerned about than arguing over the spelling of a name.
 Personally, I found salvation under the name of Jesus and this name has carried me throughout my life.
 He is a personal God and He knows exactly who I am calling upon.
 I do not shun from the English name, although I prefer the Hebrew one now.
 If I were Spanish, I might call Him Hesus.
 I am sorry if this offends anyone but again, before I knew a word of Hebrew, I KNEW HIS NAME AND HE KNEW ME!
 In moments of distress I still catch myself calling out the name Jesus, very quickly, and He hears my cry every time.

-YHWH (Yod, Hey, Vav, Hey).
-Known as the Tetragrammaton in Hebrew.
+YHWH or YHVH (Yod, Hey, Vav, Hey) - Known as the Tetragrammaton in Hebrew.
 This is the personal name of the God of Abraham, Isaac and Jacob.
 The God of Israel.
 Jews do not pronounce this name because they consider it blasphemy.
 Because of this, the correct pronunciation of The Name has been lost.
 If anyone tells you differently, they are wrong.
 The Jews will not even print or write the sacred name, instead they say or write Adonai or refer to God as The Name.
 (Hashem).
 They will often write even G-d, leaving out a letter to be careful.
-It may be pronounced close to Yahweh,Yahovah, or even Yahuwah.
+It may be pronounced close to Yahweh.
 Either way, this is another thing that I WILL NOT ARGUE ABOUT, nor should we, because NO ONE knows for sure!

 Elohim - Generic name for God; just as "God" is a generic name for any god.
 In scripture Elohim can refer to any man-made god but usually it refers to the God of Abraham, Isaac and Jacob.
 It is the first name that God uses for Himself in Genesis chapter one.
 Some other names along the same line are: El (singular), Eloah, Adonai (plural), Adon (singular).